NeuralVFX/llm-sandbox-unreal/README.md

 - The server runs at `http://127.0.0.1:8765`

 ### Starting the Web Iterface
-- Start `unreal-llm-sandbox` from command line
+- Start `unreal-llm-sandbox` from command line ( outside of Unreal )
 - Open `http://localhost:5001/notebook/notebook.ipynb` ( or any `ipynb` name )

 The web app provides: